 Social Media Knowledge

-While this one might seem like a no-brainer, people might be surprised to learn that this isn’t automatically know.
+While this one might seem like a no-brainer, people might be surprised to learn that this isn’t automatically known.
 It’s helpful to know that the social media specialist candidate has experience with all of the major platforms and beyond.
 This includes Facebook, Twitter, Instagram, LinkedIn, YouTube, and even networks such as Pinterest.
 The good news is that, even if you haven’t dabbled with social media, you can learn how to make that happen.
 Once you do, you can transfer your knowledge from your own page to a company’s page, and keep working up from there.

 Strategic planning is an organization’s process of defining its strategy, or direction, and making decisions on allocating its resources to pursue this strategy.
-Most people who are good at planning of any kind are born with it, and it’s essential for being a social media specialist.
+Most people who are good at the planning of any kind are born with it, and it’s essential for being a social media specialist.
 The specialist makes all the calls for when to launch something, what platform to use, and how to go about it.
 Basically, this person keeps everything organized, neat, and tidy, and ensures the business operates smoothly.

 Monitor the Latest Trends

 Let’s face it: social media trends change as constantly as the hottest new songs do.
-Because of this, a social media strategist should know how to and want to keep up with them.
+Because of this, social media strategists should know how to and want to keep up with them.
 If you aren’t interested in the latest changes to Facebook, or the most recent tweet from Jack Dorsey, becoming a social media strategist likely isn’t in your future.

 Aside from Twitter, social media posts can be as many characters as a platform will allow (every good specialist knows that it’s important to be as concise as possible, however).
 This means that it’s important to have impressive writing skills.
 People aren’t going to pay attention to a post that’s written poorly or doesn’t have anything interesting to say.
 Social media specialists know how to write for different networks and appeal to various different audiences.

 What good is being able to write well if you can’t come up with anything creative to say?
 Again, people want to read things that interest them, no matter the form.
-If a social media specialist can’t think of ways to say something differently than their competitors, there’s no point in them attempting to do so.
+If a social media specialist can’t think of ways to say something different than their competitors, there’s no point in them attempting to do so.
 Specialists are always coming up with cool, new ideas to keep their buyers excited about their products.

-A social media specialist will know how to operate the various kinds of scheduling platforms.
+A social media specialist will know how to operate various kinds of scheduling platforms.
 With so many to choose from, it’s important to choose the one that best works for your business.
 Some of the preferred platforms are as follows:

 - Sprout Social